 Financial Aid & Scholarship Services

-- annual adjusted gross income as reported to the Internal Revenue Service;
+- annual adjusted gross income based on your tax return as reported to the Internal Revenue Service;

 - savings, stocks, and/or bonds;